bordigoni/client-reg-wasm/README.md

 3. loop forever

-There is maybe a bug in Envoy (or an odd behaviour), messages are delivered 2 by 2 *only when there 2 wasm filter in the same filter chain, supposedly on the same VM*.
+There is maybe a bug in Envoy (or an odd behaviour), messages are delivered 2 by 2 *only when there 2 wasm filters in the same filter chain*.
 So the gRPC server sends an empty response (no op in wasm filter) just after the actual response to allow envoy to see it.

+In the current setting, envoy is not configured in such way.

 ### protobuf (inc. docs)